Sun 'n Lake of Sebring, Florida

 The Sun 'n Lake of Sebring improvement district is a special district and unincorporated community in Highlands County, Florida, United States.
+It was founded in April, 1974.
 It is located northwest of Sebring, off US 27.
 It has a similar name to nearby Sun 'n Lakes South, a subdivision south of Lake Placid, also in Highlands County.

 The Sun 'n Lake of Sebring community is home to two 18-hole golf courses: Deer Run and Turtle Run.